MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 With Azure Quantum, researchers and businesses can use quantum computing to model complex scenarios in risk management, cybersecurity, network analysis, data search, vaccine development, or materials science.
 To learn more about how you can use quantum computing and quantum algorithms, see [Understanding Quantum Computing](xref:microsoft.quantum.overview.understanding).

-### Optimization

-Decades of simulation of the quantum effects on classical computers has led to the development of new types of quantum solutions named *quantum-inspired optimization*.
-Optimization is the process of finding the best solution to a problem given its desired outcome and constraints.
-Complex optimization problems exist across every industry: vehicle routing, supply chain management, scheduling, portfolio optimization, power grid management, and many others.
-Solving these real-world problems results in high-value benefits, such as reduced costs, accelerated processes, or reduced risks.

-Quantum-inspired optimization algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.

-Azure Quantum gives you access to a broad set of state-of-the-art quantum-inspired optimization algorithms developed by Microsoft and its partners.
-To learn more about the optimization solutions in Azure Quantum, see [What is optimization?](xref:microsoft.quantum.optimization.concepts.overview.introduction).

 ## How to get started with Azure Quantum?